jstz-dev/jstz/docs/api/ledger.md

 balances of L2 tez (stored as mutez).
 Additionally, the `Ledger` object stores the 'self address' of the smart function, which is the address of the smart function itself.

-All operations on `Ledger` are synchronous and atomic, committed if the request to the smart function suceeds.
+All operations on `Ledger` are synchronous and atomic, committed if the request to the smart function succeeds.

 ## Quick Start